 A visit from a professional air duct cleaning service every 3 to 5 years can prevent many maintenance and health problems before they start.
 Plus, you'll start saving money on heating and cooling:

-Ultimately, cleaning the ducts of your HVAC system is not a do-it-yourself project.
-And it's certainly not a job for a cheap guy with an air compressor in a minivan, either.
+A proper cleaning of your HVAC ducts is not a do-it-yourself project, nor a job for a cheap guy with an air compressor in a minivan, either.
 A thorough cleaning can only be performed by using industry-standard equipment designed to handle the size and volume of all kinds of homes.
-That's why you can trust the trained professionals of Direct Energy.